-- Death and injury of tenants, visitors, and staff - Destruction of contents and equipment belonging to tenants and owner - Disruption of occupancy and rentals
+- Death and injury of tenants, visitors, and staff - Destruction of apartment contents and building equipment - Disruption of occupancy and rentals

 The expected extent of these losses can also be estimated based on hazard and vulnerability assessments.
+See Section B.2.2, Elements of an Incremental Seismic Rehabilitation Program, for applicable references.